edaplayground/eda-playground/docs/settings.rst

 Adding Files
 ************

-EDA Playground supports up to 10 files.
+EDA Playground supports multiple files, up to a total character limit of 1,000,000.
 The files may be HDL source files, or text files to be used as inputs to the testbench.

 .. image:: _static/add_tab.png